Aml286/devops-projects/README.md

-create a straightforward Node.js application Using Docker image
+Creating a simple straightforward Node.js application Using Docker image